mossphp/moss-storage/docs/02_query.md

 $storage->register('...'); // register models
 ```

+**Important**
+You must register models, without them storage will be unable to work.

 ## Execute and queryString

 When `::execute()` method is called, build query is sent to database and executed.
+Database response is processed and returned according to operation type.
-But in any moment you can call `::queryString()` method to retrieve array with build query string and all bind values.
+In any moment you can call `::queryString()` method to retrieve array with current query string and all bound values.

+## Operations

+Each operation will be described as SQL query, PHP example and result type.

-## Num
+### Num

 Returns number of entities that will be read by query (reads only primary keys).
+Result: `integer`

 ```sql
 SELECT ...
 FROM ...